notaryproject/notation/specs/commandline/sign.md

 ## Description

-Use `notation sign` to sign artifacts.
+Use `notation sign` to sign OCI artifacts.

 Signs an OCI artifact stored in the registry.
 Always sign artifact using digest(`@sha256:...`) rather than a tag(`:v1`) because tags are mutable and a tag reference can point to a different artifact than the one signed.
 If a tag is used, notation resolves the tag to the `digest` before signing.